johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
-    This instrumentation is like a 9 year old that's had too much sugar.
+    This instrumentation is like a 9 year old that’s had too much sugar.
 Aside from some falsetto, its a bit anti-climactic.

 - country: "Montenegro"
   song: "Space"